gamma235/tic-tac-toe/README.md

 KNOWN BUGS:

-[1] sometimes computer thinks it is blocking a human from forking, when it actually isn't.
+1. sometimes computer thinks it is blocking a human from forking, when it actually isn't.

-[2] using a lot of
+2. using a lot of

     '(if (< 1 (count coll)) do-this)'

-type branching.
-Get's the job done, but may cause trouble in edge cases

-[3] using a lot of
+and

     '(take (first (get-best-moves)))'

 type code, to just get a good move and take it.
-Imprecise and leads to suboptimal game-play
+Gets the job done but is a temporary solution.